-So you’ve realized a profit on a crypto exchange such as a profitable trade or exchange?
+So you’ve realized a gain on a profitable trade or purchase?
 The IRS generally treats gains on cryptocurrency the same way it treats any kind of capital gain.

 And the same rules for netting capital gains and losses against each other also applies to cryptocurrencies.
 So you can deduct capital losses and realize a net loss of up to $3,000 each year.
 If your net losses exceed this amount, you’ll have to carry them over to the next year.

 5. Crypto miners may be treated differently from others